-In the year to date, Australia has faced a challenging set of economic conditions.
+In the year-to-date, Australia has faced a challenging set of economic conditions.
 At the moment, the economy is relatively soft, as the Reserve Bank of Australia (RBA) remains focused on reducing inflation and wage growth.

 “That process does look like it’s working – inflation has come down,” says Macquarie Group’s Chief Economist, Ric Deverell.